 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jeremiah 29:11 (NIV)

 Thankfully the Lord’s advice to us all is “look no further”.
 All the leg work has already been done.
 The Lord knows the plans He has for our children and His plans will complete them in every way giving them: safety, health, financial prosperity, contentment, peace with others and, most of all, peace with Him.
-All that is encompassed by the word ‘shalom’, the Hebrew word simply translated here as ‘prosper’.
+All of which define the word shalom, the Hebrew word simply translated here as ‘prosper’.
 It speaks to the Lord’s desire for every believer.
 His plans prosper us making us better off than when we started walking with Him.
 That’s good stuff and works out better than anything we could come up with.

 “Okay Vanessa, but the cost of living these days is ridiculous and the economic outlook is bleak.
 If they don’t have top scores from the top schools and a slew of extracurricular activities, how are they going to make a living?”
 I hear you, but what God has for them to do will more than meet their needs.
 Not only that, His favor surrounds them as a shield (Psalm 5:12).
 Their quality of life will be high because they’ll be doing what they are designed to enjoy and by His grace they will be able to work peacefully with others.